The Referral List I Wish School Had Given You

 Some names you might expect aren’t included, and that’s by design.
 Others I simply don’t know well enough to vouch for—yet.
 And some may still be evolving toward this standard.
 When the alignment is clear, there will always be room on future lists.

 Because this isn’t about popularity, proximity, or personality.
-It’s about pattern recognition.

-If you’ve ever worked with someone whose “support” felt more like a performance, whose coaching created any amount of dependency or fear-based compliance, or whose mentorship subtly required your mimicry—this will feel like a relief.
+If you’ve ever worked with someone whose “support” felt more like a performance, whose coaching modality created any amount of dependency or fear-based compliance, or whose mentorship subtly required your mimicry—this will feel like a relief.

 The mentors listed here hold a different standard: